 Getting there: Join the northern end of the Kiama Coast Walk from Minnamurra Station, a two-hour train ride south of Sydney.
 The trail finishes at the northern end of Werri Beach.
 Walk along the length of the bay (around 25 minutes) to catch a bus from Gerringong Beach back to Kiama, then jump on the train to Sydney.
 The whole trip will take just over three hours.

-Beaches, birdlife and boardwalks await on the the Bouddi Coastal Walk, a popular hike through national park on the Central Coast.
+Beaches, birdlife and boardwalks await on the the Bouddi Coastal Walk, a popular hike through Bouddi National Park.
 Gorgeous coastal scenery, quiet pockets of rainforest and pristine coves are dotted along its length, with plenty of places to stop for a swim or a picnic.
 Look out for the wreck of the PS Maitland, which sunk in Maitland Bay in 1898.
 Though you can easily complete the walk in a day, stay longer and set up camp at Putty Beach or Little Beach.

 Getting there: Take the train from Sydney to Woy Woy, then change to a bus for Putty Beach and the start of the Bouddi Coastal Walk.
 The journey takes around two hours and 15 minutes.
 From McMasters Beach, you can catch a bus to Erina and then to Gosford, where you’ll join the train line back to the city.